Who is Emmanuel Acho, host of the Bachelor’s ‘After the Final Rose’?

 This season, featuring James — a 29-year-old real estate broker from New York who’s the first Black man to star on the show — has been wrought with controversy.
 Midway through the season, Internet sleuths found that a top contestant, Rachael Kirkconnell, had “liked” a post of friends posing in front of a Confederate flag; shared an Instagram post whose language echoed the QAnon extremist ideology; dressed in a Native American costume; and attended an “Old South” antebellum-themed party in college in 2018.
 She has since apologized and is among James’s two remaining contestants.

 Bachelor host Chris Harrison has issued several apologies for the way he’s handled the discovery of Kirkconnell’s social media history, and he will not be hosting Monday night’s “After the Final Rose.”
-In his place, Emmanuel Acho, a former NFL linebacker and host of the video series “Uncomfortable Conversations with a Black Man,” will host.
+In his place, Emmanuel Acho, a former NFL linebacker and host of the video series “Uncomfortable Conversations With a Black Man,” will host.

 Acho comes from outside the Bachelor universe, but he has the skills for this moment: He’s practiced in facilitating difficult conversations on race.